tj/tj/Readme.md

 I'm the founder and solo developer of [Apex Software](https://apex.sh/).
-I'm currently working on [Apex Logs](https://apex.sh/logs/), a terabyte-scale structured logging solution.
+I'm currently working on [Apex Logs](https://apex.sh/logs/), a terabyte-scale structured logging solution with industry-leading pricing.

 You can find me here: